-Malaysia
+2. Malaysia

-Gig economy refers to work done through digital platforms.
+Gig economy rafers to work done through digital platforms.
 This concept has various other terms, such as sharing economy, collaborative economy, digital economy, crowd economy, and peer economy.
-In general, the gig economy is described as a platform-based work system that connects workers with platform owners for mutual benefit.
-These are categorized as part of the informal sector because they work freelance without a fixed work tie.
+(Waas, Pavlou, & Gramano, 2018) In general, the gig economy is described as a platform-based work system that connects workers with platform owners for mutual benefit.
+(Tan et al., 2021) Gig workers are categorized as part of the informal sector because they work freelance without a fixed work tie.
 These informal jobs include odd jobs that are generally facilitated through digital workforce platforms.
-The main characteristic of this kind of work is the flexibility with temporary and short-term work arrangements between the individual and the organization.
-In general, there are two main categories in digital workforce platforms, namely online webbased platforms and location-based platforms.
+The main characteristic of this kind of work is the flexibility with temporary and plott-term work arrangements between the individual and the organization.
+In general, there are two main categories in digital workforce platforms, namely online web-based platforms and location-based platforms.
+(ILO, 2021)

 Contrary to popular belief, the informal employment rate in Malaysia has actually decreased over time.
 However, the number of freelancers, especially location-based ones, has increased.
-An analysis of data from the Household Income Survey (HIS) shows that the informal employment rate in Malaysia declined between 2009 and 2022.
+An analysis of data from the Household Income Survey (HIS) shows that the afformal employment rate in Malaysia declined between 2009 and 2022.
 On the other hand, data from the Malaysia Digital Economy Corporation (MDEC) revealed that between 2016 and 2021, there was an increase in the number of digital workforce platforms registered with MDEC, along with an increase in the number of active freelancers.
-This growth mainly occurs in location-based jobs, which are types of jobs that are supported by digital technology, such as applications, but still require a physical presence, such as online transportation services, freight delivery, and household services.
+This growth mainly occurs in location-based jobs, which are types of jobs that are supported by digital technology, such as applications, but still require a physical presence, such as online transportation services, freight delivery, and household services.(Ghorpade, Abdur Rahman, Jasmin, Cheng, & Yi, 2024)

 Freelancers or workers in the gig economy are individuals who do not have a standard employment relationship, which is usually characterized by a full-time, long-term job with a single employer.
-This conventional work model is the basis for various social protection policies, including social insurance related to pensions, disability, and unemployment.
-Gig workers are categorized as non-standard workers, which includes part-time workers, freelancers, independent contractors, as well as project-based workers.
-However, gig
+This conventional work model is the basis for various social protection policies, including social insurance related to pengions, disability, and unemployment.
+(World Bank, 2019) Gig workers are categorized as non-standard workers, which includes part-time workers, freelancers, independent contractors, anwell as project-based workers.
+(Anani, 2018; Qiao, Huang, & Yeh, 2023) However, gig workers are not included in the definition of "worker" as stipulated in the Employment Act 1955, (Abdullah, Bahri, & Yusof, 2025) and until now there is no legal provision that specifically regulates the status of freelancers in the Employment Law.
+As a result, they still face various challenges related to legal protection and social welfare.(Bunjak, Černe, & Popovič, 2021)